gaps-closure/gaps-closure.github.io/docs/Java/03-02-02-constraint-model.md

 #### Solution Objective

-In this model, we require the solver to provide a satisfying assignment that minimizes the total number of call invocation that are in the cross-domain cut.
+In this model, we require the solver to provide a satisfying assignment that minimizes the total number of call invocations that are in the cross-domain cut.
 Other objectives could be used instead.

 ```minizinc